-Navigating services and eligibility guidelines for people with disabilities can be exhausting and overwhelming for families, but our Support Services Planning Team helps each person and his/her family or legal representative identify and choose the services needed in order to live successfully at home.
+Navigating services and eligibility guidelines for people with disabilities can be exhausting and overwhelming for families.
+Our Support Services Planning Team advises each person and their family or caretakers to identify services to help them live at home with the people they love.

-- Accessing Services of the Department of Rehabilitation Services and Employment
+- Access services of the Department of Rehabilitation Services and Employment